-So, I studied theology, and no, I’m not interested in your moral choices.
-But I will always make time for conversations about the Hebrew Bible and Greek apocrypha, art history, Semitic languages, biology, physics and math.
+So, I studied theology, and yes, I am still a normal, balanced person.
+I will always make time for conversations about the Hebrew Bible and Greek apocrypha, art history, Semitic languages, biology, physics and math.
 I am also an aggressive stalker of research and compulsive writer.
 I like colored pencils and imaginary numbers, good arguments, laughter and logical responses.
 I like making things, designing things, thinking about things.
 And doing difficult stuff.

 And also composting.
 Because every good Midwestern girl knows her dirt.